AndrewMbugua/Sahara/README.md

  (a). **General**

-Name:Sahara
+- Name:Sahara

-Description:Linux from scratch system
+- Description:Linux from scratch system

 (b). **System**

-Boot order:hdd(1st)
+- Boot order:hdd(1st)

-Chipset:ICH9
+- Chipset:ICH9

-Pointing device:PS/2 Mouse and dont forget to remove auto keyboard capture once installation has been completed
+- Pointing device:PS/2 Mouse and dont forget to remove auto keyboard capture once installation has been completed

 (c). **Storage**

-Removed contoller IDE & added Gentoo ISO image
+- Removed contoller IDE & added Gentoo ISO image

 (d). **Network**

-Attached to:Bridged Adapter(to use the hosts IP range)
+- Attached to:Bridged Adapter(to use the hosts IP range)

-Refresh to generate new MAC Address
+- Refresh to generate new MAC Address

+NEXT STEPS:
+- The new LFS partition is called /dev/sda (9gig) partition n.o 1
+- 1st sectore 2048 & last sector 3,000,000
+- new partition 1 of type linux and is of size 1.4 GiB

+----Format partion & create an ext2 file system

+**$mke2fs /dev/sda1**

+------Mount partition

+**$mkdir -p /mnt/lfs**

+**$mount /dev/sda1 /mnt/lfs**

+NOTE:The directory $LFS is an environment variable